Angamanga/map-project/README.md

 Thoughts and discussion
 I think this was a quite nice and straight forward task.
 I had some problems working with the csv-file because there were commas both as a delimiter and in the text-fields, but I sorted that out through adding | as a delimiter instead.
+Clean up / optimize the source data for faster load times

+Suggest a novel way to visualize the data (and implement if you have time) Objectives/county
+Agencies/county
+Average duration of projects

 Estimated time spent